-Need-based aid: College-funded or college-administered award from institutional, state, federal, or other sources for whic have financial need to qualify.
+Need-based aid: College-funded or college-administered award from institutional, state, federal, or other sources for which a student must have financial need to qualify.
 This includes both institutional and non-institutional student aid (grants, jobs, and loans).

-Need-based scholarship or grant aid: Scholarships and grants from institutional, state, federal, or other sources for which a have financial need to qualify.
+Need-based scholarship or grant aid: Scholarships and grants from institutional, state, federal, or other sources for which a student must have financial need to qualify.

-Need-based self-help aid: Loans and jobs from institutional, state, federal, or other sources for which a student must demoned to qualify.
+Need-based self-help aid: Loans and jobs from institutional, state, federal, or other sources for which a student must demonstrate financial need to qualify.

-Non-need-based scholarship or grant aid: Scholarships and grants, gifts, or merit-based aid from institutional, state, federal (including unrestricted funds or gifts and endowment income) awarded solely on the basis of academic achievement, merit need-based reason.
-When reporting questions H1 and H2, non-need-based aid that is used to meet need should be counted aid.
+Non-need-based scholarship or grant aid: Scholarships and grants, gifts, or merit-based aid from institutional, state, federal, or other sources (including unrestricted funds or gifts and endowment income) awarded solely on the basis of academic achievement, merit, or any other non-need-based reason.
+When reporting questions H1 and H2, non-need-based aid that is used to meet need should be counted as need-based aid.